Britain charges Barclays, ex-bosses over "unlawful" Qatari deal

 "The evidence I have supplied is very clear: there is no case for me to answer."

-A lawyer representing Varley, who resigned as a Rio Tinto senior independent director with immediate effect following the SFO charges, declined to comment.
-A lawyer for Kalaris declined to comment.
+A lawyer representing Varley, who resigned as a Rio Tinto (RIO.L) senior independent director with immediate effect following the SFO charges, declined to comment.
+A lawyer for Kalaris could not immediately be reached for comment.

 Each offence of fraud by false representation carries a maximum jail sentence of 10 years.
 Barclays faces a fine.